-Freelancing only works when you either know a lot of studios, are in an area that have lots of studios that might need you, or are in a field that lets you easily work remotely (home-Office).
-Working remotely then of course lets you work for any Studio, no matter if they are in the area or not.
+Freelancing only works when you either know a lot of studios, are in an area that has lots of studios that might need you or are in a field that lets you easily work remotely (home-Office).
+Working remotely then, of course, lets you work for any Studio, no matter if they are in the area or not.

 Now Imagine this:

 You are booked a lot.
 Everyone loves your work.
 Your Salary theoretically has just doubled or tripled compared to an employee.

 Do you now work non-stop?
 Never taking a break?

 Now that you earn much more than you used to on-staff, you can just take half the time off for yourself and work on your own projects!